markflemingtennis/tennis-blog/content/posts/beat-the-three-opponents.md

 layout: post

 ---
-Each of us has opponents who consistently frustrate us on the tennis court.
+Tennis players frequently have opponents who consistently frustrate them on the tennis court.

-In reality, most of us will never have the opportunity to compete against the best of the best such as Roger, Rafa, Novak, Serena, Vicka, or Naomi.
+In reality, most individuals will never have the opportunity to compete against the best of the best such as Roger, Rafa, Novak, Serena, Vicka, or Naomi.

 However, whether you are playing against players at the Hall of Fame, advanced, intermediate, or novice levels there are mindsets and technical fundamentals which can assist you in achieving greater levels of success.

-From a psychological standpoint we should strive to eliminate our focus on the personality of the individual on the other side of the court, and instead focus technically on overcoming three opponents to make ourselves better players.
+From a psychological standpoint you should strive to eliminate your focus on the personality of the individual on the other side of the court, and instead focus technically on overcoming three opponents to make you a better player.

 ## OPPONENT ONE: HIT THE BALL

-Our first opponent to overcome is hitting the ball.
+The first opponent to overcome is hitting the ball.

 Three key components to improve in hitting the ball include: